macdonch/google-taskbar-icons/Gmail/README.md

 # Gmail Shortcut

-This shortcut opens Gmail in a new brower window.
+This shortcut opens Gmail as an application window.
 The shortcut can be added to the windows taskbar.

 ### Installing